AlexandreLadriere/Python-Automation/README.md

 $ python3 <path_to_script> #It will run the script, then follow instructions
 ```

+### Columns Extractor
+This script will extract specified columns from a given text file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE] file for details.